Windshield Wiper Linkage Replacement

 What common symptoms indicate you may need to replace the Windshield Wiper Linkage?

-- Motion of the wipers is out of sync
+- The motion of the wipers is out of sync

 - Wipers pause or stutter when moving across the windshield